operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 End-to-end tests are an essential tool to ensure that an operator works as intended in real-world scenarios.
-The Operator SDK includes a testing framework to make writing tests simpler and quicker by removing boilerplate code and providing useful tools testing, such as a dynamic client that can handle any registered kubernetes resource, including an operator's custom resources.
+The Operator SDK includes a testing framework to make writing tests simpler and quicker by removing boilerplate code and providing common test utilities.
 The Operator SDK includes the test framework as a library under `pkg/test` and the e2e tests are written as standard go tests.

 ## Components